ianstormtaylor/superstruct/docs/guides/06-using-typescript.md

 Superstruct is built with TypeScript, and is designed to integrate seamlessly with its guards and assertions.
 Which means that if you're using TypeScript too you'll get compile-time typings for your data.

+> 🤖 Warning: If you are not using TypeScript's [`strictNullChecks`](https://www.typescriptlang.org/tsconfig#strictNullChecks) option, Superstruct will be unable to infer your "optional" types correctly and will mark all types as optional.

 ## Narrowing Types

 Whenever you use the `is` or `assert` helpers in Superstruct, TypeScript will infer information about your data and give you type safety.
 For example: